shm-sh/Marketing_Project/README.md

 2. **Exploratory Data Analysis (EDA)**: Detailed univariate, bivariate, and multivariate analysis.
 3. **Feature Engineering**: Creation of new variables that reveal hidden insights.
 4. **Outlier Detection & Treatment**: Identifying and handling outliers to ensure robust analysis.
-5. **Machine Learning for Multivariate Analysis**: Using Random Forest to understand feature importance and relationships.
-6. **Hypothesis Testing**: Application of Shapiro-Wilk, Mann-Whitney, and other tests to derive meaningful conclusions.
-7. **Actionable Insights**: Converting complex analysis into business strategies.

 ## Technologies Used